Wednesday, December 30, 2015

 The Long Escanaba Landing

 After the typically smooth ride from Dayton to Escanaba, the jet touches down with its usual, light bump.
 A few seconds after that, I notice that we’re slowing down, but not as quickly as normal, and without the typical “whoosh” sounds as the engines help slow the plane.
 For what seemed a small age, we slowed little by little.
 I know that Escanaba doesn’t have a long runway, and I began to wonder if we would run out of slowing before we ran out of runway.
-Fortunately that was not the case, but for more than a few seconds I was getting increasingly worried.
+Fortunately, that was not the case, but for more than a few seconds, I was getting increasingly worried.
 The pilot later explained that the plane had lost its reverse thrusters and that the plane could not return to Escanaba’s short runway until the problem was fixed.
 So our return flight had to originate in Green Bay, Wisconsin.
 After our business was concluded I drove a van through a nasty fog around Lake Michigan, white-knuckled all the way.
 Then to make the journey even more memorable, the moment we entered Green Bay, we hit a patch of black ice and the van was at the physical forces of nature.
-All I could do was hold the steering wheel straight and wait until either the tires found traction on the road, we run into a ditch or perhaps an even worse fate.
-After a few seconds, the tires found the road and disaster was avoided, and except the wear and tear on my nerves, all was good.
+All I could do was hold the steering wheel straight and wait until either the tires found traction on the road, we ran into a ditch, or perhaps an even worse fate.
+After a few seconds, the tires found the road, and disaster was avoided, and except for the wear and tear on my nerves, all was good.

 The Dayton Almost Landing